witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 3. Click on a block that displays Venue: name, with a date.
 4. View the popup with detailed information.
 5. Edit fields such as Assigned to, date picker, and Status bar dropdown if necessary.
+6. You can search for staff users to assign tasks to.
+7. You can only assign a timestamp field in the "In Progress," and "Completed" statuses.
-6. Click "Save Changes" to save changes and reload the page or "Close" the popup to return without saving.
+9. Click "Save Changes" to save changes and reload the page or "Close" the popup to return without saving.
-7. Press the maintenance log page back arrow on the top left corner to return to the user dashboard.
+10. Press the maintenance log page back arrow on the top left corner to return to the user dashboard.

+## Maintenance Guides for all features.

+API Key:
+- The API key (apiKey) is a sensitive piece of information used to authenticate requests to the API.
+- Ensure that the API key is rotated on a regular basis for security.

+Maintenance Reports:

+Maintenance Logs:
+- Fetching Data from the API:
+    - The code fetches maintenance requests from an API endpoint and processes them based on their status (Scheduled, In Progress, Completed).
+    - Tasks:
+        - Always check the status of the API response to ensure it's successful before processing the data.
+        - Ensure robust error handling with try-catch blocks.
+        - Log errors meaningfully with console.error();
+- Handling and Displaying Maintenance Requests:
+    - Maintenance requests are filtered into different categories: "Scheduled", "In Progress", and "Completed".
+    - Date Handling: Ensure the timestamps are correctly converted into a human-readable format using: new Date(request.timestamp.seconds * 1000).toLocaleString();
+    - Ensure the function 'displayInitialRequestsForMobile' works so as to ensure consistently responsive displays accross devices.
+- Updating Maintenance Requests:
+    - Maintenance requests can be updated through the saveChanges function, which sends a PUT request to the API.
+    - Tasks:
+        - Ensure Correct Status is Reflected: Check that the status changes (like Scheduled, In Progress, or Completed) are saved properly.